duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

   - End Date:
   - Job Duties:

-❖ (Past May 4, 2026) Perspective to secure an interview: Soil Engineer Ltd.
+❖ (Past May 4, 2026) Applied to: Soil Engineer Ltd.
 - Open position: 2
 - Application Deadline: May 14 at 12noon
 - Applied: May 3 at 2:30PM